 While people are generally accustomed to communicating verbally, there are other modes of communication often used in catechesis for children and persons with developmental disabilities when verbal communication is limited.
 Desire to be in communion with God and others is what is most important.
 It is helpful to remember that a person’s receptive language is generally much greater than their expressive language after catechesis has been offered.
 In such situations the faith of the community suffices and the individual is welcomed at the Lord’s table.

 Parents have a right and a responsibility to be intimately involved in preparing their children for First Eucharist (NDC #122).
 In the month of February or March, the Rite of Enrollment is held during a Sunday morning Mass, where the children and parents publicly speak their desire for the sacraments.
-The parish as the welcoming community is invited to pray for the children and their families through this final preparation until their First Communion celebration, usually on the first or second Saturday of May.
-There is a retreat for all children preparing for First Communion which is held the weekend before the sacrament celebrations.
+The parish as the welcoming community is invited to pray for the children and their families through this final preparation until their First Communion celebration, usually held on the first or second weekend of May.
+There is a retreat for all children preparing for First Communion, in St. Augustine’s hall, which is held the weekend before this sacrament celebration, and includes First Reconciliation.
 One parent must attend with their child.
-Beginning on a Friday evening, then continuing with Saturday morning Mass and practice in the church, after which they continue and complete their work.
+Beginning with Sunday morning Mass and practice in the church, after which they continue and complete their work throughout the day.
 Since Eucharist is one of the three sacraments of Christian Initiation, the Easter season is the most appropriate liturgical time for celebrating First Communion.

 First Eucharist celebrations should be prayerful and simple.
-The focus is welcoming children to the Lord’s table.
+The focus is welcoming children to the Lord’s table of sacrifice, at Mount Calvary.
 Excessive attention to external elements such as clothes, decorations and material gifts is to be de-emphasized.
-At the time of the first reception of Eucharist, ordinary communion under both species is to be provided.
-This represents a fuller sign of the sacrament.
-The choice of the reverent reception of the Eucharistic Bread alone, or Bread and Wine, are to be provided.
+Rev. Paul Fedak, invites the children to receive the Eucharistic Lord while kneeling, and on the tongue.

 Determining Sacramental Readiness